-This course is not being offered in 2022.
-Please view our Social Science courses for other study options.
+This program is not being offered in 2022.
+Please view our Social Science programs for other study options.

 The Bachelor of Anthropology at Western Sydney University offers you the opportunity to examine social patterns, humans and cultures.

 Find the right course for you!
 Join us for our Explore Western activities going live from 16–26 May!

 Explore your options, explore a range of courses, and explore our campuses.

 Social Anthropology is the study of humans and the cultures they create.
 The Bachelor of Anthropology at Western Sydney University offers you the opportunity to discover similarities and differences between cultures, and to understand the processes by which humans organise and create meaning.